-As time passed on, they were blessed with more members, and when selecting the name for this church, the name Mount Bethel Missionary Baptist Church was chosen.
-It was felt that God was pleased with the name and caused the church to prosper.
+As time passed on, we were blessed with more members, and when selecting the name for this church, the name Mount Bethel Missionary Baptist Church was chosen.
+It was felt that God was pleased with the name and caused the church to prosper even more.
 In selecting the name, no doubt, the members realized that a mountain is an elevated mass of land that in many cases was used to contact God.
 It was at Bethel that Jacob rose up early in the morning and took the stone that he slept upon as a pillow, and there he erected a pillar.
 (Genesis 28:11-22)

 God has blessed this church for over a century.
 We have a great heritage.
 Reverend Sandy Matthews served this church for several years, God saw fit to call him from labor to reward.
-Among the other ministers who were called to pastor this church were the following:
+Among the other ministers who were called to pastor this church are the following:

 Reverend Sandy Matthews (1885-unknown)